The Dangers of Xarelto and New Blood Thinners

 Contact Searcy Denney Today If Your Life Has Been Affected By Xarelto

 While we can not turn back time or ease your loss, we do want to help.
-If you wish to hold the drug maker responsible, often a lawsuit is the only way to send the message among thousands of others.
+If you wish to hold the drug maker responsible, often a lawsuit is the only way to send the message to thousands of others.
 We can help make the process easy for you.
 You may contact our firm at any time by using our contact form, or by calling 800-388-3905.

-If you or someone you love have been injured, please understand that time limits do apply!
+If you or someone you love has been injured, please understand that time limits do apply!
 Please do not hesitate to contact us as we offer free consultations without obligation to hire our firm.